mirror-shades/doxa/README.md

 - **Parser**: Builds an AST from tokens
 - **Soxa** A stack based HIR for type infrence and other high level optimization
 - **VM**: Stack based, operates from Soxa code
 - **LLVM IR** Code generator to turn Soxa into LLVM IR for low level optimizations and native compilation

+## Memory management

+Doxa uses an automated refence counter much like Swift but with some unique changes which leverage the power of the Zig language allocation system.
+Without getting overly technical, each scope is allocated as an arena which is cleaned up when that scope is exited.
+Combined with traditional refrence counting this provides an extremely robust and *predictable* form of automatic memory management which avoids many of the pitfalls of garbage collection while remaining .

 ## Usage